syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 ### Context menu

 A row can also be added above, below or child of the selected row by using context menu support.
-For this, we need to enable the property [`enableContextMenu`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_EnableContextMenu) and inject the `ContextMenu` module into the Gantt control.
+For this, enable the property [`enableContextMenu`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_EnableContextMenu) and inject the `ContextMenu` module into the Gantt control.

 {% if page.publishingplatform == "aspnet-core" %}